Free3D: Consistent Novel View Synthesis without 3D Representation: Introduction

 \section{Introduction}

-Novel view synthesis (NVS) has developed rapidly in the recent past~\cite{barron2021mip,muller2022instant,barron2022mip,chen2022tensorf,kerbl20233d}, fuelled in part by NeRF~\cite{mildenhall2020nerf}.
-However, many such NVS methods require to optimize a new model from scratch \emph{for each scene}, and are thus impractical in many applications.
-Inspired by generative models~\cite{kingma2013auto,goodfellow2014generative,sohl2015deep}, other NVS methods generalize beyond a single scene to a specific \emph{object category}, or even to \emph{unstructured datasets of objects}~\cite{park2017transformation,kanazawa2018learning,yu2021pixelnerf,huang2022planes,watson2022novel,melas2023pc2,szymanowicz23viewset}.
-Remarkably, these methods, by utilizing the data prior, can generate new views starting from a single image.
-However, they trade off some quality in order to achieve generality, which is still insufficient to build a 3D foundation model.
-Going beyond, in this work we consider the NVS problem in an \emph{open-set} setting, generalizing beyond a single object, category, and dataset, yet still utilizing a single image as input, and aiming at obtaining high-quality outputs.
+Novel view synthesis (NVS) has seen significant recent progress~\cite{barron2021mip,muller2022instant,barron2022mip,chen2022tensorf,kerbl20233d}, in part due to new neural representations like NeRF~\cite{mildenhall2020nerf}.
+However, many such NVS methods require to optimize a 3D model from scratch \emph{for each scene}, and require dozens of input views to work well; they are thus impractical in many applications.
+This has motivated authors to apply generative models~\cite{kingma2013auto,goodfellow2014generative,sohl2015deep} to the NVS task, eschewing the need for an explicit 3D model and enabling NVS from a single image~\cite{park2017transformation,kanazawa2018learning,yu2021pixelnerf,huang2022planes,watson2022novel,melas2023pc2,szymanowicz23viewset}.
+Most of these learn 3D priors that are applicable to an entire \emph{object category}, or even to \emph{unstructured collections of objects}~\cite{park2017transformation,kanazawa2018learning,yu2021pixelnerf,huang2022planes,watson2022novel,melas2023pc2,szymanowicz23viewset}.
+In this work, we aim at improving the quality of these approaches while also generalizing further their applicability by considering an \emph{open-set} setting, where at test time one is given not only new object instances and categories, but also new datasets.

-There are two primary quality targets: \textbf{(i)} The output must accurately reflect the pose of the target cameras, and \textbf{(ii)}, when several views of the same object are generated, they must be multi-view consistent.
-In order to achieve high 3D accuracy and consistency, recent and concurrent methods~\cite{liu2023one,liu2023syncdreamer,shi2023mvdream,yang2023consistnet} use a 3D representation of the reconstructed object, usually on top of a pre-trained 2D generative model~\cite{rombach2022high}.
-It works well but adds complexity.
+There are two quality targets for NVS\@: \textbf{(i)} The output must accurately reflect the pose of the target cameras, and \textbf{(ii)}, when several views of the same object are generated, they must be mutually consistent.
+In order to achieve these goals, recent methods~\cite{liu2023one,liu2023syncdreamer,shi2023mvdream,yang2023consistnet,xu2024grm} build a 3D representation of the object or scene, often combined with a pre-trained 2D generative model~\cite{rombach2022high}.
+Using a 2D model with a 3D representation works well but adds complexity.